Recommended Sleep For Children

-- Routine – going to bed at approximately the same time each day and getting up at the same time can help
+Going to bed at approximately the same time each day and getting up at the same time can help.

-Research shows that having a dark room helps initiate sleep as it mimics the sun going down which is a trigger for sleep
+Research shows that having a dark room helps initiate sleep as it mimics the sun going down which is a trigger for sleep.

-Sleeping with a full stomach is a bad idea and you should aim to have the last food of the day about 2 hours before bed (provided that you are not an infant and then regular feeding based on the developmental stage is important and this may mean a feed before bed)
+Sleeping with a full stomach is a bad idea and you should aim to have the last food of the day about 2 hours before bed (provided that you are not an infant and then regular feeding based on the developmental stage is important and this may mean a feed before bed).

-- Some background noise – white noise can help some people as it blocks out the more defined noise of conversation, cars, shouting, TV etc
+White noise can help some people as it blocks out the more defined noise of conversation, cars, shouting, TV etc.

-- Relaxation – attending meditation or yoga classes can help you find the way that you relax and allow your mind to be in the present and less preoccupied with the other things going on in life.
-It also helps relax the muscle tension that keeps some people awake
+Attending meditation or yoga classes can help you find the way that you relax and allow your mind to be in the present and less preoccupied with the other things going on in life.
+It also helps relax the muscle tension that keeps some people awake.